 How do LED lights work?

-A LED is made up of semiconductor material which is in form of a PN junction diode.
+An LED is made up of semiconductor material in the form of a PN junction diode.
 It emits light in the forward bias (higher voltage is applied to the P-end of the diode than the N-end of the diode) and current flows from P to N. In forward bias, when the holes from the p-type region enter the junction and recombine with the electrons from the n-type region of the LED, energy is released mainly in the form of photons (packets of light).
 These photons emit light.

 How are LED lights different?

-1) Variety of colors
+1) Wide range of colors

 Why are LED lights so energy-efficient?